Vitebsky railway station: Architecture

 The station became increasingly ramshackle and cluttered as the 19th century went on, until the decision was taken to tear the whole building down and begin again.
 Construction started in 1901 and lasted for three years.
-Stanislaw Brzozowski gave the new two-storey station an ornate frontage in an assortment of historical styles, with decorative reliefs, floriated Jugendstil detailing, outsize semicircular windows and two regular features of 19th-century train stations: a pseudo-Renaissance dome and a square clocktower.
+Stanisław Brzozowski gave the new two-storey station an ornate frontage in an assortment of historical styles, with decorative reliefs, floriated Jugendstil detailing, outsize semicircular windows and two regular features of 19th-century train stations: a pseudo-Renaissance dome and a square clocktower.

 However, it was Sima Minash's opulent Art Nouveau interior that established the building as the most ornate of St Petersburg stations.
 Minash was responsible for the sweeping staircases, foyer with stained glass and spacious halls boasting a series of painted panels that chronicle the history of Russia's first railway.
 The building's soaring arches and expanses of glass proclaimed the architect's familiarity with advanced construction techniques of the West.